 The original WordPress SEO plugin.

-Since Seyd Balkhi of WPBeginner bought it over, lots of improvements and features have been added to it.
+Since Seyd Balkhi of WPBeginner bought it, many improvements and features have been added.

 You can also: